 - Robustness and usage flexibility; due to its genericity, our tool box is used in many different configurations, reporting processes and contexts, not only by filers, but also by supervisory authorities, by software editors and financial analysts;

-With our tool the user organization is largely shielded from the technicalities and complexities of XBRL and taxonomies and can instead concentrate on the data extraction from its databases and the content of the reports .
+With our tool the user organization is largely shielded from the technicalities and complexities of XBRL and taxonomies and can instead concentrate on the data extraction automation and the quality of the content of the reports .